 You will be given a screencast from pros discussing the topics and instructions, then you will take either logic or programming quizzes to strengthen your understanding or forge it into a skill.

 The good thing about Udacity is it provides more videos than any other site, and the instructors are either real-life professors or industry veterans.

 The only pitfall here is most courses are not much related to each other, so Udacity is probably not your starting point, but a virtual university to further your study.

-Other than the course mentioned above, you must sign up first with $25 per month to continue your learning journey, but it’s a perfect site to learn basic game programming effectively.
+Other than the course mentioned above, you must sign up for a monthly subscription to continue your learning journey, but it’s a perfect site to learn basic game programming effectively.

 Structured Query Language (SQL) is just a language purely designed to store and retrieve data from a database, so imagine the boredom you will experience when programming a warehouse.
 Yet SQLZOO wants you to learn SQL happily with its interactive interface and smileys.

 Since there is really nothing too deep to explain for a straightforward language like SQL, the site will only ask you to replace the variables like city names or population number, and raise the difficulty from that level.

 One huge let-down will be the shortage of hints, answers and forum, so you are probably doomed if you fail to solve any one of the quizzes, just like old times.

 FrontendMasters delivers a new concept in programming courses.
 Each course a workshop delivered by experts from notable companies such as Microsoft, Adobe, Twillio, Paypal, and LinkedIn.
 If you’re interested to attend the workshop, you can attend it online or in person in Downtown Minneapolis.
 This makes FrontendMasters stand-out from the rest as the course feels more alive.
 You can see the instructors and their interaction with the audience.